 The LHEP™ program offers a range of benefits for both internal and external practitioners, and for leaders:

-Activities for the course are scheduled to maximize participant learning through active engagement, hands-on facilitation practice, and feedback.
+Activities for the program are scheduled to maximize participant learning through active engagement, hands-on facilitation practice, and feedback.

 Each day, one Human Element module is used for the day’s practice and instruction.
-The course facilitator provides information about the module, its history, purpose, and design.
+The program leader provides information about the module, its history, purpose, and design.
 Small groups spend time to plan presentations for the module, which are delivered in the afternoon to the other members of the group.
-Following delivery, workshop participants and the facilitator provide feedback.
+Following delivery, workshop participants and the program leader provide feedback.
 Each day ends with advanced sessions or further personal work.

-The course has two tracks, which are addressed simultaneously:
+The program has two tracks, which are addressed simultaneously: